ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 ext.ktor_version = '{{site.ktor_version}}'
 ```

-Now you have to add the `ktor-server-core` artifact referencing the `ktor_version` you specified:
+Now you have to add the `ktor-server-core` artifact, referencing the `ktor_version` you specified:

 ```groovy
 compile "io.ktor:ktor-server-core:$ktor_version"
 ```

-In groovy there are single quoted strings (instead of characters)
+In groovy, there are single-quoted strings (instead of characters)
-and double quoted strings, to be able to interpolate variables like
+and double-quoted strings, to be able to interpolate variables like
-versions, you have to use double quoted strings.
+versions, you have to use double-quoted strings.
 {: .note.tip }

-As for Kotlin 1.2x, coroutines are still an experimental feature
+As for Kotlin 1.2x, coroutines are still an experimental feature,
-in Kotlin, so you will need to tell the compiler that it is okay
+so you will need to tell the compiler that it is okay
 to use them to avoid warnings:

 ```groovy